mr-anansi/Project-3/README.md

     const recipes = initialData.filter((recipe) => {
       return types.every(element => recipe.category.includes(element))
     })
-    console.log(recipes)
     setFilteredData(recipes)
   }

 ```

-Through the use of React select, inputted information can query the recipe/restaurant information by way of the categories assigned to our app data on creation.
+User-inputted information can query the recipe/restaurant information by way of the categories assigned to our app data on creation.
+Through the use of React select, multiple queries in the form of tags could be generated.

 ```
 function handleSelect(selectedItems) {